 - You’re mistaken as food

 Because of poor vision, hamsters rely more on their sense of smell.
 They distinguish things through scent.
-A person’s hand can smell like food at times so the hamster thinks it is a food that is supposed to be eaten.
+A person’s hand can smell like the food at times so the hamster thinks it is food that is supposed to be eaten.

 - Biting is part of Dwarf Hamster’s traits

 Dwarf hamsters are not that friendly so biting can be part of their personalities.
 What’s worse is that their bites, if not properly taken care of, can even lead to diseases like Tularemia, Lymphocytic Choriomeningitis, and Hantavirus which are known to be caused by rodents.